atfrank/RNACavityMiner/README.md

 # RNACavityMiner
-RNACavityMiner: Classifiers to Mine For Druggable Binding Cavity in RNA
+RNACavityMiner: Classifiers to Mine For Ligandable Binding Cavity in RNA

 ## Prerequisite
 * [GCC 8.2.0]()